 Summary: A product roadmap is a plan of action for how a product or solution will evolve over time.
-Product owners use roadmaps to outline future product functionality and when new features will be released.
+Product teams use roadmaps to outline future product functionality and when new features will be released.
 When used in agile development, a roadmap provides crucial context for the team's everyday work and should be responsive to shifts in the competitive landscape.

 The idea that agile development discards long-term planning may be the biggest myth since the Loch Ness Monster.
-A roadmap is every bit as important to an agile team as it is to a waterfall team because it provides context around the team's everyday work, and responds to shifts in the competitive landscape.
+A roadmap is every bit as important to an agile team as it is to a waterfall team because it provides context around the team's everyday work, long term vision, and responds to shifts in the competitive landscape.
 But unlike a certain legendary Scottish water beast, an agile roadmap done right is easy to find and easy to understand.

 What is an agile product roadmap?